tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Map out the disrupted domains of the FinTech industry.

-* Make predictions in the form of future news headlines for a particular FinTech domain.
+* Make predictions for the FinTech domains in the form of future news headlines.

 ### Instructor Notes